twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 the variable through the `|e` filter: `{{ user.username|e }}`.

 ### Working with Automatic Escaping

-Automatic escaping is enabled when the `escaper` extension has been enabled.

 Whether automatic escaping is enabled or not, you can mark a section of a template to be escaped or not by using the `autoescape` tag: